Clarity-Digital-Twin/nedc-bench/docs/deployment/scaling.md

 ### Performance Tuning
 - Cache results via Redis to reduce recomputation.
 - Ensure inputs are prevalidated to avoid retries.
+- The provided Docker image runs with `--workers 1` by default.
+Increase workers by overriding the container command (see Docker guide) or scaling replicas under an external load balancer.

 ## Auto-scaling
 - Kubernetes HPA based on CPU or custom latency metrics.